Universities in the United Kingdom: University funding from 1945

 The abolition of tuition fees was a major issue in the 1999 Scottish parliamentary elections, and subsequently was part of the agreement that led to the Labour/Liberal Democrats coalition that governed Scotland from 1999 to 2003.

 From the academic year 2006/7, a new system of tuition fees was introduced in England.
 These variable tuition fees of up to £3,000 per year are paid up-front as previously, but new student loans are available that may only be used to pay for tuition fees, and must be repaid after graduation, in addition to the existing loan.
 In fact, there is very little variation in the tuition fees charged by universities—nearly all charge the maximum tuition fee on all courses.
 Instead, the differences appear in the nature and value of various 'access' bursaries that are on offer.
 There has been considerable debate since the 1980s about the tendency toward vocationalism and the decline in the humanities, as well as a growing mindset among senior administrators that is preoccupied with marketing and corporate-like measures of "success."

 In 2010, the government voted to raise the amount universities can charge for undergraduate tuition fees (for England only) to between £6,000 – £9,000 per year though most charge the maximum.
-In 2016, the government raised the cap on tuition fees to £9,250 from 2017, with tuition fees expected to continue rising in increments.
+In 2016, the government raised the cap on tuition fees to £9,250 from 2017.
+In 2024, the government raised the cap to £9,535 for 2025/26.

+In recent years, tuition fees charged from foreign students have become an important source of university income.
+International fees for a Master's degree typically range from £10,000 to £35,000, with the subject and the university's ranking being the main determinants.
+In the academic year 2022/23, tuition fees from non-UK students amounted to a total of £11.8 billion across all universities, equal to 46% of all higher education course fees, and nearly 23% of total university income, with some universities earning as much as three quarters of their fees from international students.